novutec/DomainParser/README.md

 `require_once 'DomainParser/Parser.php';`

 * create parser object
-`$Parser = new Novutec\DomainParser\Parser()`
+`$Parser = new Novutec\DomainParser\Parser();`

 * call parse function
 `$result = $Parser->parse($string);`

-* please note if the given string doesn't contain a domain name the default tld ".com" will be added to the query.
+* please note if the given string doesn't contain a domain name the default tld .com will be added to the query.
 You may change this by adding a tld to the parse method call
 `$result = $Parser->parse($string, $yourPreferredDefaultTld);`

+* you can choose 3 different return types. the types are php array, php object and json. by default it is php object. if you want to change that call the format function before calling the parse function.
+`$Parser->setFormat('json');`

 3rd Party Libraries
 -------------------